SEARCH THE RESOURCE LIBRARY

 Showcase your service center's compliance with ANSI/EASA AR100

 It has been proven that electric motor efficiency can be maintained during repair and rewind by following defined good practices.
-EASA has developed an international accreditation program for service centers based on the sources of these good practices, namely ANSI/EASA AR100: Recommended Practice for the Repair of Rotating Electrical Apparatus and the Good Practice Guide of the 2003 study The Effect of Repair/Rewinding on Motor Efficiency, by EASA and the Association of Electrical and Mechanical Trades (AEMT).
+EASA has developed an international accreditation program for service centers based on the sources of these good practices, namely ANSI/EASA AR100: Recommended Practice for the Repair of Rotating Electrical Apparatus and the Good Practice Guide based on the 2019 and 2003 Rewind Studies of premium efficiency, energy efficient, and IE2 (formerly EF1) motors, by EASA and the Association of Electrical and Mechanical Trades (AEMT).

 To achieve EASA Accreditation, service centers undergo third-party evaluation to assure that they are using prescribed good practices to maintain motor efficiency and reliability during electrical and mechanical repairs of electric motors.
 The program accomplishes this by use of independent, third-party auditors.